rbxmath/rbxmath.github.io/_pages/course.md

 ## Registration

-Registration is open!
+The course is ongoing, but you can still register and catch up with the recordings.
 To register,
 1. Join our [Discord server](https://discord.gg/Mpy5MwqeWc)
 2. Post in the `#v101-registration` channel that you'd like to register.
 This is mainly for administration purposes, but also for your classmates.
 You may wish to include a brief description of your interests and reasons for attending the class, and any links to personal webpages or Twitter accounts you want people to see.
 No pressure, though.